we4sel/we4sel.github.io/js8opsuggestions.md

 -   **Relay**: transmissions can be relayed through intermediate stations
 	- In case of no direct path between a pair of stations in qso,
-	- between the stations in qso but is part of the auto/mesh functions for the intermediate stations.
+	- Manual between the stations in qso
+	- Auto/mesh functions for the intermediate stations.
 	- It’s a little tedious to use in practice, but it’s worth tinkering with and learning to utilize. -
 	-  Will be better when longer prop conditions return.

-**Mesh**: When not active at the keys/in qso, many of operators leave their stations powered on, unattended, in AUTO/HB/ACK purely to participate in this part of the mode.
+- **Mesh**: When not active at the keys/in qso, many of operators leave their stations powered on, unattended, in AUTO/HB/ACK purely to participate in this part of the mode.

 	 -   Automated “ping - pong” system of  **H**eart**B**eat &  **ACK**nowledgement (**HB**,  **ACK**  &  **SNR**)
 	 - Lets the rest of the “network know who’s stations are available for relay/message
 	-   Helps to see propagation in both directions, especially when combined with [PSKReporter](hhttps://bit.ly/2KmSOM5)
 	   -   Gives a backbone for message notification. (this was condition of my station when you messaged me).
-This comprises probably >75% of JS8 traffic, most of which will on the low offsets of 500-1000hz.
+	   - This comprises probably >75% of JS8 traffic, most of which will on the low offsets of 500-1000hz.

 -   Can lead to frustration when it’s the only traffic and someone wants to ragchew!
     -  **Examples**: HB from my station at 15w and the 5 automatic responses.